jirehcwe/IntelligentAgents/README.md

-# Intelligent Agents using Value and Policy Iteration
+# Intelligent Agents In Mazeworld using Value and Policy Iteration

 This is a Java project based on the pseudocode written in Artificial Intelligence: A Modern Approach by Stuart Russell and Peter Norvig.